 Facilitators can promote self-determination through several small actions that can greatly increase student success.

 - Take the opportunity to teach.
 Discuss the concept of self-determination and provide resources as indicated.
 Offer some follow-up information and instruction if the student is interested.
-Organizations such as National Gateway to Self-Determination or the Center for Self-Determination offer a range of instructional resources for both professionals and family members.
 See “Resources” below for more ideas.

 - Clarify expectations and consequences in understandable and accessible terms.
 It can be easy to assume that students understand basic expectations of the community service project, the reasoning behind it, and consequences if one’s obligation is not fulfilled.
 However, this may not be the case.
 Share information about the service site in advance, describe in detail the people who will benefit, and explain what might happen if the students do not show up.
 This will also serve to increase student investment in the process.